How to Change Your Car’s Transmission Oil

 Once the vehicle is raised, you can visually inspect the transmission and transmission oil cooler for leaks.
 If there are, you will need to consult a transmission specialist who can fix it for you.
 If not, you can go ahead and perform the transmission oil change.

 On most automatic transmissions, you will be able to find the drain plug easily.
 On some vehicles, however, you will need to remove the fluid pan before draining the transmission fluid.
 Some vehicles might even require you to use a suction pump.
 It is essential to look at the owner’s manual to find out what the procedure should be for your vehicle.

 Before removing the drain plug, you should place your large drain pan underneath the transmission to catch the old oil as it drains out.

 Once you have found the drain plug, you can usually remove it using a spanner or socket, after removing any guards that may be around it.
 You need to be careful here as the transmission oil may be extremely hot.

 Once the drain plug has been removed, the old transmission oil will start to drain into the drain pan.
 If your vehicle does not have a drain plug, you need to loosen your car’s oil pan instead – remove all but three of the bolts at one end, as this will allow the pan to tilt enough to drain the oil while still remaining in place.

 Once all the transmission fluid is drained, you can remove the oil pan altogether, ensuring that all the transmission fluid is emptied into your drain pan.

 6. Examine the Transmission Oil

-Once all the oil has been drained, you need to examine the transmission oil and the oil pan to check for any signs of metal debris.
+Once all the oil has been drained, you need to examine the transmission oil and the fluid pan to check for any signs of metal debris.
 There is likely to be a small amount of debris in the old oil, but if you find any large particles of metal, this means damage has been caused to your transmission, so you need to have your car seen by a specialist.